 The MSU Drug Discovery Program was initiated in the Fall of 2014 by Dr. Richard Neubig, Chair of the Department of Pharmacology and Toxicology.
 The intent is to provide expertise and resources in modern drug discovery and development to faculty, staff, and students at MSU and to support active drug discovery efforts on campus.
 The program has received substantial support from the MSU Vice President for Research and Graduate Studies (VPRGS) as well as from multiple colleges and other units across campus.

 The ADDRC complemented the existing In Vivo Faclity in the Department of Pharmacology and Toxicology which was founded in 2008.
-Co-directed by Marc Bailie, DVM, PhD and Teresa Krieger-Burke, DVM, PhD, the In Vivo Facility provides in vivo testing of compounds for MSU faculty and external entities for efficacy and safety.
+Teresa Krieger-Burke, DVM, PhD, serves as director of the In Vivo Facility which provides in vivo testing of compounds for MSU faculty and external entities for efficacy and safety.
 They also develop and support novel models for preclinical studies.

 We added Medicinal Chemistry support in 2016, when Edmund Ellsworth, PhD, a senior medicinal chemist from Zoetis Pharmaceuticals in Kalamazoo, became director of our Chemical Biology and Medicinal Chemistry Core lab.

 Partnerships with other MSU units also strengthen the MSU Drug Discovery Program.
 Our Med Chem Core has access to kg-level scale-up chemistry resources at the Holland Facility- a former Pfizer site.
 We also leverage unique resources of MSU including the College of Veterinary Medicine, AgBioResearch, and outstanding Plant Biology research programs.
 The new Office of Clinical Research and Translational Medicine in the Michigan State University College of Veterinary Medicine is actively developing large animal clinical trials to accelerate translation to human use.